 This doesn’t need to be followed step-by-step if it doesn’t suit the question, but it can be a good technique to remember if you’re struggling to structure your answers!

-This will be a good way to manage timing – for example, if you measure how long you spend on each section of an answer, you may find that you’re spending a minute on explaining a certain situation on your work placement, but only thirty seconds on what you learned from the experience.
+Thinking about the weighting of the question will be a good way to manage your timing.
+For example, if you measure how long you spend on each section of an answer, you may find that you’re spending a minute on explaining a certain situation on your work placement, but only thirty seconds on what you learned from the experience.
 This may be an indication that you need to spend less time on explaining the details and more time on your reflection.

 Another good way to structure your answer is to use signposting if you find yourself drifting from the question, such as ‘secondly’ or ‘for example’.
 This indicates that you’re making a further point or demonstrating a skill with an example – and can also be useful in setting yourself on the right track if you feel you’ve rambled.